ieepirzy/PhySiLight-Tools/README.md

 >Feel free to contribute.
 These tools are here to be shared, and so that others can use and grow them.

 ### 📐 Want to add your own programs to this repository?
->Fork the repo, add them, then create a PR, with a description stating what the tool is, what it does, how it was built, and what it's based on.
->
+>All additions are greatly appreciated and encouraged!
+If you’ve built something that might benefit others, feel free to contribute.
+1. Fork this repository
+2. Add your tool or program to the fork
+3. Create a pull request (PR), including a clear description including:
+    -  What the tool is for / use cases.
+    -  What it does.
+    -  How it was built, what technologies were used.
+    -  Any refrences or theories it's based on.
+4. Please **be honest** about any potential limitations or assumption in your tool, these are a natural part of any physics tool.
+The more transparency, the better!
 >**Disclaimer** I do not track, catalog, or guarantee the data-security of any of these programs, nor do I have the expertise to do so.
 >
 >Do keep in mind that your software will then be subject to the [LICENSE](https://github.com/ieepirzy/PhySiLight-Tools/blob/24c327bf0fbcea9fcad01ccce54fcafa0ba7ec3d/LICENSE), with all stated addendums used by this repository.